ryanPegg98/juice-tech-test/README.md

 You will then be able to go to `localhost:3000` and that will allow you to search for a locations and see the weather forecast.

+To run the tests you will need to run `bundle exec rspec` which will run all of the automated tests.

 ## Recommened Improvements

 While building this application time was hard to come by.
 Due to this I was unable to take it as far as I would like.
 Below are some ideas I have that I would have implemented given more time.